 If you have mice as pets, keep them secured in their cage, especially at night.
 If your parrot detects one while half-sleep, it could panic.

 Even roommates, family members, and yourself can scare a parrot into a night fright.

 - Talking and laughing loudly

-Sudden Lights and Noises
+Sudden Lights And Noises

 What To Do If Your Parrot Has Night Fright

-For example, your living room or kitchen may not be an appropriate sleeping area for your parrot.
-The noise and movement could scare the bird into thinking there is a predator nearby.
+For example, your living room or kitchen may be an inappropriate sleeping area for a parrot as the noise and movement could scare them into thinking there’s a predator nearby.

 Instead, it’s recommended that you move your parrot to a room that’s dark and quiet.

 - One in the main living area, where it spends the day